hzeller/beagleg/Development.md

 Prepares parameters needed for the hardware to calculate the timings between steps using a Taylor-series.

-Also implements means to track where exactly the motor position is at any given time to be able to be ready for e-stop/pause/resume operations.

-Output: various parameters in a packed struct to be enqueued to the hardware ring-buffer (Type: `struct MotionSegment`).
+Output: various parameters in a packed struct to be enqueued to the hardware (Type: `struct MotionSegment`); the receiving type is a MotionQueue.

 #### MotionQueue

-This receives the hardware parameters from the MotorOperations and executes it in some micro-controller or FPGA; in this first implementation, this is the PRU in the BeagleBone.
+This receives the hardware parameters from the `MotorQueueMotorOperations` and executes it in some micro-controller or FPGA; in this first implementation, this is the PRU in the BeagleBone.
 The `PRUMotionQueue` is the object on the host side communicating via a RingBuffer (residing in PRU SRAM); the PRU side is a fairly simple program implemented in assembly.
 This can be various implementations.

+There is also a motion queue implementation that simulates the firmware and outputs data for graphical inspection (`SimFirmwareQueue`).

 ### APIs
 The functionality is implemented in a stack of independently usable APIs.